The Job Openings and Labor Turnover Survey (JOLTS) program produces data on job openings, hires, and separations.

 - JOLTS Education Industry (Computer-Assisted Telephone Interview) Form (PDF 23K)

-With the release of January data on March 10, the BLS has revised the job openings, hires, and separations data to incorporate the annual updates to the Current Employment Statistics employment estimates and the JOLTS seasonal adjustment factors.
-Unadjusted data and seasonally adjusted data from January 2010 forward are subject to revision.
-Tables showing the revisions from 2010 through 2014 can be found using this link: http://www.bls.gov/jlt/revisiontables.htm
+With the release of January 2016 data on March 17, job openings, hires, and separations data have been revised from December 2000 forward to incorporate annual updates to the Current Employment Statistics employment estimates and the Job Openings and Labor Turnover Survey (JOLTS) seasonal adjustment factors.
+In addition, all data series are now available on a seasonally adjusted basis.
+Tables showing the revisions from 2000 through 2015 can be found using this link: http://www.bls.gov/jlt/revisiontables.htm.

 August 2011 estimates of hires, separations, and job openings originally published on October 12, 2011, had not been adjusted to account for a strike in the information industry.
 With the September release, August estimates reflect both regular revisions and corrections.
 For further assistance, see www.bls.gov/bls/errata/jolts_corrections_11082011.htm.